wedeveloph/jobs/chiefmarketingofficer.md

 ___

+To apply, you can either follow the directions below or use our Google Form: https://forms.gle/misgRuC5K5Yk7LPq7

-To apply, please send us a resume and a letter of intent (the latter may be included in the body of your email) to jobs@developh.org.
+You can also send us a resume and a letter of intent (the latter may be included in the body of your email) to jobs@developh.org.
 (The letter of intent is important.)
+**Applications are due May 30, 2020.**

 We'll start with a casual chat with you about your interest in the role, then will invite screened applicants to a second interview.